opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 Variable | Data Type | Description
 :--- | :--- | : ---
-`ctx.trigger.actions.id` | String | The action's id.
+`ctx.trigger.actions.id` | String | The action's ID.
 `ctx.trigger.actions.name` | String | The action's name.
-`ctx.trigger.actions.destination_id`| String | The alert destination's id.
+`ctx.trigger.actions.destination_id`| String | The alert destination's ID.
 `ctx.trigger.actions.message_template.source` | String | The message to send in the alert.
 `ctx.trigger.actions.message_template.lang` | String | The scripting language used to define the message.
-Must be mustache.
+Must be Mustache.
 `ctx.trigger.actions.throttle_enabled` | Boolean | Whether throttling is enabled for this trigger.
 See [adding actions](#add-actions/) for more information about throttling.
 `ctx.trigger.actions.subject_template.source` | String | The message's subject in the alert.
 `ctx.trigger.actions.subject_template.lang` | String | The scripting language used to define the subject.
 Must be mustache.